 OS Landranger Maps: Best for road cycling, touring by car, and finding attractions.
 1:50 000 scale (2 cm = 1 km in real world).
 Buy OS Landranger maps direct from Ordnance Survey.

-- Irishman’s Point.
+Irishman’s Point.
 Corry, Isle of Skye.
-30-minute walk from Broadford.
-This small vantage point on the north-west side of Broadford Bay is a popular area for walking.
+A 30-minute walk from Broadford.
+This small vantage point on the northwest side of Broadford Bay is a popular area for walking.
 There are rough footpaths along the shoreline heading west which offer superb views of the Isle of Scalpay.

-- Ashaig Beach.
+Ashaig Beach.
 A87, Isle of Skye, IV42 8PZ.
 8-minute drive.
-Small beach that backs an aerodrome.
-The shallow water of the inlets surrounding the beach are a popular spot for kayaking.
+A small beach that backs an aerodrome.
+The shallow water of the inlets surrounding the beach is a popular spot for kayaking.

 Where is Boreraig?